Spring 2020 Grants Awarded

 Provide books to students to support home literacy

 The Harbor Springs Festival of the Book is a three-day festival with more than 50 traditionally published authors and illustrators throughout Harbor Springs.
-The Festival is committed to meeting children in their classrooms where the highest number of students have the opportunity to engage in creative conversations with the presenters.
+The Festival is committed to meeting children in their classrooms where the highest number of students have the opportunity to engage in creative conversations with the authors and illustrators.
 Research on literacy shows that the number of books in a home is predictive of a child’s success, not only in reading, but his or her level of education in general.
 A grant to this project will allow the Festival to purchase books to be placed in classrooms, school libraries and directly in the hands of children, inspiring more kids to develop a love for books, authors and reading!
+In 2019, the Festival was able to purchase 1,303 books and aims to purchase more than 1,700 in 2020.

 Little Traverse Civic Theatre